-Era Group Inc. Severance Plan
+Severance Plan

-Following the Merger, the Committee elected to terminate the Era Group Inc. Senior Executive Severance Plan ("Era Severance Plan").
-However, the protections described below will remain in place until June 2022 for all of the Named Executive Officers other than Mr. Corbett who is still subject to the severance protections outlined below for Old Bristow.
+Following the Merger, the Committee elected to terminate the Era Group Inc. Severance Plan (the "Era Severance Plan").
+The severance benefits provided under the Era Severance Plan lapsed on June 11, 2022 for all of the Named Executive Officers other than Mr. Corbett, who remained subject to severance protections under the Amended and Restated 2019 Management Severance Benefits Plan for U.S. Employees adopted by Old Bristow effective as of October 31, 2019 (the "Old Bristow Severance Plan") and a separate participation agreement to the Old Bristow Severance Plan.